Browse by Medical Category

-All interns complete a rotation on the Mass General inpatient psychiatry service on Blake 11.
-During this six-month, four-hour/week rotation, evaluation and treatment services are provided to adults with diverse diagnoses.
+All interns in all elective tracks complete a rotation on the Mass General inpatient psychiatry service on Blake 11.
+During this six-month, four-hour per week rotation, evaluation and treatment services are provided to adults with diverse diagnoses.
+This includes active participation in multi-disciplinary team rounds, conducting individual psychotherapy and co-leading groups.
 Supervision is provided by a team of inpatient psychologists.

 Because they are working in a major medical center, all interns have the opportunity to consult on cases with a variety of health care providers including psychiatrists, primary care physicians, and other allied health professionals.

 As the first component of research training, the internship is committed to assisting in completion of the doctoral dissertation.
-To that end, resources include a dissertation seminar and consultation with a staff statistician.
+To that end, resources include a dissertation seminar and consultation with research faculty.
 Over 90% of interns have completed their dissertations by the end of internship.
 Additionally, all interns participate in the department's treatment outcome research, which is based in the outpatient clinic.
 Other research opportunities are offered by training faculty.

-All trainees are involved in the following seminars:
+All trainees in all elective tracks are involved in the following seminars: